Johan Cardoen

-Johan Cardoen is a Belgian scientist and businessman.
-He is Managing Director of VIB and board member of FlandersBio.
+Johan Cardoen (May 18, 1958 – December 17, 2025) was a Belgian scientist and businessman.
+He was managing director of VIB and board member of FlandersBio.
 He obtained a PhD in biology at the Katholieke Universiteit Leuven (Leuven) in 1987.

-Johan Cardoen has worked for CropDesign between 1999 and 2012.
-He has spent most of his career in agricultural biotechnology companies such as Plant Genetic Systems, Hoechst Schering AgrEvo GmbH and Aventis CropScience.
+Cardoen worked for CropDesign between 1999 and 2012.
+He spent most of his career in agricultural biotechnology companies such as Plant Genetic Systems, Hoechst Schering AgrEvo GmbH and Aventis CropScience.